fastlane/docs/docs/best-practices/continuous-integration/github.md

 gem 'fastlane'
 ```

-Add a `.github/workflows/build-ios-app.yml` file to trigger _fastlane_.
+Add a workflow yaml file to your repository.
+For example, if naming your workflow "build-ios-app", add `.github/workflows/build-ios-app.yml` with the following content:

 ```yml
 name: build-ios-app